Low-Order Bessel-Type PID Dynamics in Lithium-Based Tritium Breeding and Heat-Removal Systems: Jet Thermal and PID-Bessel Controller

 \section{Jet Thermal and PID-Bessel Controller}

-To validate the theoretical framework developed in the preceding sections, we conducted a numerical experiment in Python that integrates a reduced jet/blanket model with the previously described PID–Bessel computational framework.
-The jet thermal response is modeled using a lumped-parameter temperature field $T(t)$, which obeys a first-order relaxation equation derived by analogy with the coupled mass and heat transport system \eqref{eq:mass_cons}–\eqref{eq:heat}.
-The evolution of $T(t)$ is driven by a Bessel-modulated heat source $q_\text{in}(t)$, constructed to emulate the spatially and temporally structured energy deposition associated with energetic deuteron beams.
-A PID controller, expressed in the operator formulation of equation \eqref{eq:pid} and definition \eqref{eq:c_def}, operates on the control error $E(t) = T_\text{target} - T(t)$.
+To illustrate and check the internal consistency of the theoretical framework developed in the preceding sections, we conducted a numerical experiment in Python that integrates a reduced jet/blanket model with the previously described PID--Bessel computational framework.
+The jet thermal response is modeled using a lumped-parameter temperature field $T(t)$, which obeys a first-order relaxation equation derived by analogy with the coupled mass and heat transport system (4)--(7).
+In this lumped description, $T(t)$ obeys a first-order relaxation equation of the form

+where $\tau_{\mathrm{th}}$ is an effective thermal relaxation time, $T_{\text{eq}}$ is the equilibrium temperature in the absence of beam modulation, $C_{\mathrm{th}}$ is a lumped thermal capacitance, and $q_{\text{in}}(t)$ is the Bessel-modulated heat source.
+This ordinary differential equation is integrated in time using a standard explicit first-order scheme (equivalent to the forward Euler method) with a time step chosen such that $\Delta t \ll \tau_{\mathrm{th}}$, ensuring that the dominant relaxation dynamics are accurately resolved.

+The evolution of $T(t)$ is driven by a Bessel-modulated heat source $q_{\text{in}}(t)$, constructed to emulate the temporally structured energy deposition associated with energetic D beams.
+The reduced jet/blanket thermohydraulic model, the continuous-time PID law given by equations (8)--(9), and the Bessel mapping of equations (18)--(24) were implemented in a single Python module using standard scientific libraries (NumPy/SciPy)\footnote{The Python scripts used to generate Figs.~3 and~4, including the implementation of the reduced jet/blanket model and the PID--Bessel operator mapping, will be made available as supplementary material (or in a public repository) upon publication, enabling reproducibility and further exploration of alternative gain and parameter choices.}, so that the operator-theoretic mapping can be applied directly to the simulated error trajectories.

 The resulting closed-loop error response is subsequently approximated by a second-order model, whose coefficients are then mapped onto effective Bessel parameters using the previously derived relations.
 This procedure explicitly demonstrates that a physically motivated Li-based system, such as the IFMIF-DONES liquid-Li jet or a fusion blanket surrogate, can exhibit local error dynamics that are accurately characterized by a Bessel-type operator using PID control.